cloudamqp/terraform-provider-cloudamqp/website/docs/r/plugin.hmtl.markdown

 ## Import

-`cloudamqp_plugin` can be imported using name argument of the resource together with CloudAMQP instance identifier.
+`cloudamqp_plugin` can be imported using the name argument of the resource together with CloudAMQP instance identifier.
 The name and identifier are CSV separated, see example below.

 `terraform import cloudamqp_plugin.rabbitmq_management rabbitmq_management,<instance_id>`